aaagab/nargs/readme.md

   - JSON definition file and Python dictionary can have their nodes arguments duplicated with `@` notation.
   - Once parsed for the first time definition is cached to reach the fastest definition parsing possible.
   - Caching format can be either json (safer) or pickle (may be faster)
+  - Definition can also only be read from cache.
 - Built-in command-line Arguments (cmd, help, path_etc, usage, version).
+- Built-in arguments usage and help are color themeable.
 - Multiple aliases prefixes: `"", "+", "-", "--", "/", ":", "_"`.
-- Concatenated aliases.
+- Concatenated flags aliases with at symbol i.e. `@123aAbBcC`.
+- Flags are context-sensitive.
+- Built-in usage argument can provide details on available flags for each argument.
 - Auto-aliases with default prefix and alias style.
 - There are several notations for argument's values.
-Values can be set either with spaces, or with equal notation. i.e.:
+Values can be set either with spaces, or with equal/comma notation. i.e.:
   - `main.py value1 value2`
   - `main.py -a value1 value2`
   - `main.py -a="value1"`